 CAL SNOBOL was created by Charles Simonyi and Paul McJones at the Computer Center of the University of California, Berkeley between 1968 and 1971.
-This archive was created by Paul McJones in July 2021.
+This archive was created by Paul McJones in July 2021 and last updated 8 September 2022.

 In early 1968 the U.C.
 Berkeley Computer Center operated a Control Data Corporation 6400 computer.
 Freshman Charles Simonyi approached Chief Programmer Gene Albright to ask about part-time work.
 Albright proposed that Simonyi add an "include" directive to the CDC ALGOL compiler.
 Taking up the task, Simonyi was surprised to find that the internals of the compiler were a direct copy of the GIER ALGOL compiler that he had studied at Regnecentralen in Denmark.
 With the successful completion of this project, Albright proposed that Simonyi implement the new language SNOBOL4 from Bell Telephone Laboratories.
 While an implementation of the Bell Labs portable SNOBOL4 was available for the 6400, it was not efficient enough in space or execution time to run the student jobs.
 Simonyi studied the available documentation [Griswold et al. 1967] and agreed to take on the job.
 Around this time, another freshman, Paul McJones, who had been working at the Computer Center since the previous fall, became interested in SNOBOL3.
 His supervisor, Dave Hussey, suggested he speak to Simonyi; Simonyi welcomed McJones into the project.